-Designed to increase students' success by assisting in obtaining knowledge and skills necessary to reach their educational objectives using a holistic approach.
-Topics in this course include the nature of education, time management, test taking, communication skills, study techniques, university policies and procedures, resources
+Required of all first-year students enrolled and Lynn University and for transfer students with less than 30 semester credits.
+This course is designed to increase students' success by assisting in obtaining knowledge and skills necessary to reach their educational objectives using a holistic approach.
+Topics in this course include the nature of education, time management, test taking, communication skills, study techniques, university policies and procedures, resources and services, health/wellness issues, and personal issues that face many college students.
+A pre-orientation to the international Academic Adventure experience program will be offered.
+Students earn a letter grade for this course and must successfully pass to participate in Academic Adventure.
+This course meets two hours per week and is a core requirement.

-FYE 102 FRESHMAN SEMINAR: THE FIRST YEAR EXPERIENCE II 1 creditsA
+FYE 102 THE FIRST YEAR EXPERIENCE II